-Sub-Adviser and Model Provider Fees
+Model Provider Fees

-For clients who retain the firm to provide either sub-advised or model portfolio consulting services, Opal Capital's fees are negotiated and charged pursuant to the terms of the applicable sub-adviser or model provider agreement.
+For clients who retain the firm to provide model portfolio consulting services, Opal Capital's fees are negotiated and charged pursuant to the terms of the applicable model provider agreement.

 OCIO Services Fees

 Austin Graff, Opal's Managing Member, offers Outsourced Chief Investment Officer ("OCIO") services to third-party investment advisers ("advisers").
 Mr. Graff's services as an OCIO include providing customized model portfolios as well as strategic and business support.
 Opal, under a separate arrangement with SmartX, provides its models to SmartX, which in turn offers these models through its platform to third-party financial firms, such as investment advisers and broker-dealers.
 As an OCIO, Mr. Graff has an economic incentive to recommend that such advisers use Opal models provided through SmartX platform for their clients.